 Math Education – How Bad Is It?

-Globally, after years and years of schooling the majority of 12th Grade students are unable to demonstrate an understanding of math at 12th Grade proficiency, which is what students are supposed to be able to demonstrate at their grade level, and the USA is BELOW Average.
+World-wide, after 12 years of schooling the vast majority of 12th Grade students are unable to demonstrate an understanding of math at 12th Grade proficiency, which is what students are supposed to be able to demonstrate at their grade level, and the USA is BELOW Average.

-PISA classifies student proficiency in mathematics into 7 levels.
+PISA classifies student, at age 15, proficiency in mathematics into 7 levels.

 Level 6 is the highest.
 Students think mathematically and show that they can conceptualize, generalize and utilize information based on their investigations and modelling of complex problem situations, and can use their knowledge in relatively non-standard contexts.